Good communication skills are not the same as people’s skills. Sometimes, these two types of skills don’t go hand in hand.

 Avoid miscommunication

-Miscommunication within the workplace can sometimes be inevitable.
-As a particular message passes from one person to another, it can run into interference that might change its real meaning along the way.
+Miscommunication in the workplace can sometimes be inevitable.
+As a particular message passes from one person to another, it can encounter interference that might change its real meaning along the way.
 As a result, the original message transforms into something else once it reaches its recipient.

-There are many factors for miscommunication.
-For one, language in itself can be the source of it.
-Some words might mean differently from one person to another.
-It can also be that the method of sending the message itself is the problem.
+There are many factors in miscommunication.
+Language can be a source.
+Some words might mean differently to one person.
+The method of sending the message itself can also be a problem.

-Whatever it is, it’s important to identify communication barriers and overcome them.
+Whatever it is, it’s important to identify and overcome communication barriers.

 This is where interpersonal communication skills come in.
 By developing this skill among your employees, they are better equipped to deal with miscommunication.